The True Spirit of Ramadan: Beyond Hunger and ThirstHe told me that his calendar was full for the month of Ramadan as he was unable to join us for

 Let us look at the positive aspects of the month of Ramadan.
-For an entire month, we live in an environment where we are conscious of our creator every second regardless where we are provided we are fasting or aware of the important of fasting.
+For an entire month, we live in an environment where we are conscious of our creator every second, regardless of where we are provided we are fasting or aware of the importance of fasting.
 It is a month we can train ourselves in some of our behavioral aspects.

 Some of our scholars remind us that we should focus on offering extra prayers and extra reading of the Quran.
 But there are two other aspects that were part of Prophet’s behavior, yet ignored sometimes.

-The prophet was very generous in this month and he spent long hours seeking the protection and forgiveness of Allah.
+The prophet was very generous this month and he spent long hours seeking the protection and forgiveness of Allah.
 Obviously, the Prophet taught us that the month should be used to evaluate our own behavior and attitude towards ourselves and others and seek protection in the guidance of Allah.
-In other words besides being generous, he taught us to ensure that we control our anger, egos, arrogance, and show humility, politeness, kindness and forgiveness to others.
+In other words, besides being generous, he taught us to ensure that we control our anger, egos, arrogance, and show humility, politeness, kindness, and forgiveness to others.

 Here are a few suggestions that we can try to apply in our daily Ramadan life.

 1. If we dislike anything, we would not react immediately.
 Rather, we would take time and try to respond in a calm and polite manner.

 2. We would ignore those useless talks that serve no purpose.